 1/3-10/4 Prespawn skrei.

-10-30/4 Postspawn skrei.
+10-20/4 Postspawn skrei.

-The Cod starts to spawn in the beginning of april and after they do that they are much hungrier.
+The cod starts to spawn in the beginning of april and after they do that they are much hungrier.
 They weigh a little less but they fight much harder.
 Cod over 25kg is still very common and its still very possible to catch a 30kg fish.
 The difference is that they would have weighed 35-40kg some time earlier.
 These are long, powerful and extremely impressive fish we are catching.
 The fishing is on fire and a lot of fun.
 And the weather is better than in March.
 For most people the post spawning fishing is probably much more fun than the pre spawning.
 The halibut fishing is still up and down in the shallows.
 But as soon as the weather starts to get a little more stable the giants are waiting for us on the outer reefs.

-1/5-14/6 Giant Halibut in May and early June.
+20/4-14/6 Giant Halibut in late april to early June.

 14/6-30/8 Mixed multi-species summer fishing and more stable weather